 Community Housing Impact and Preservation (CHIP) Funding – FUNDING NOW CURRENTLY AVAILABLE!!!!

-Funding for home repairs is now available to income-eligible City of Oberlin residents through the 2018 Lorain County Community Housing Impact and Preservation (CHIP) Program.
-The application form to apply for the program can be found here: FY 2018 CLIENT APPLICATION.
+Funding for home repairs is now available to income-eligible City of Oberlin residents through the 2020 Lorain County Community Housing Impact and Preservation (CHIP) Program.
+The application form to apply for the program can be found here: PY 20 CHIP Client Application – Final -(16 pages).
 Applications can also be picked up in the City of Oberlin Department of Planning and Development Office, 2nd Floor, 69 S. Main Street, Oberlin, Ohio.
 For questions concerning the program, please contact Drake Hopewell at 440-328-2413.

 PY 2020 Community Housing Impact and Preservation (CHIP) Program Environmental Review Record – NEW